major/major.io/content/posts/2021/2021-01-23-choosing-options-to-sell.md

 categories:
 - Blog Posts
 date: '2021-01-23'
-description: Taking the leap and selling your first options contract takes a lot of thought and preparation.
+summary: Taking the leap and selling your first options contract takes a lot of thought and preparation.
 images:
 - images/2020-01-23-paragliding-mountains.jpg